garfix/nli-go/doc/remarks.md

+## 2017-03-14

+Reading bits of Quantifiers in Language and Logic on Amazon:

+Some Quantifier Phrases

+    a few
+    a little
+    about five
+    at least one
+    at most six
+    exactly three
+    more than two
+    fewer than four
+    no more than five
+    no fewer than five
+    between six and twelve
+    half of the
+    at least a third of the
+    at most two-thirds of the
+    more than half of the
+    Less than three-fifths of the

+I thought of:

+    two or three

+Which reminds me to create conversions for the count-words (twelve => 12)

+## 2017-03-13

+Michael A Covington explains, in Natural Language Processing for Prolog Programmers, plainly what Quantifier Raising means:

+some(X, dog(X), all(Y, cat(Y), chased(X, Y)))
+=>
+all(Y, cat(Y), some(X, dog(X), chased(X, Y)))

+Q1(V1, R1, Q2(V2, R2, S2))
+=>
+Q2(V2, R2, Q1(V1, R1, S2))

+So, is this a possible implementation for QS:

+Collect all determiners.

+* Go through all of their permutations.
+* For each permutation of determiners:
+    * Nest the determiners
+    * Check their validity and calculate the score of this permutation.
+* Pick the permutation with the highest score.
+* Fill in the other relations at the outermost position where they still are scoped.

 ## 2017-03-12

 I reviewed everything I wrote, and I reread some of the literature.
 And this is what I came up with, in the form of an example: